ytomino/web-ada/readme.rst

 ``<a ?TAG>``
  Attribute-style special tag.
- And, any normal attributes after it will be removed.
+ And, any normal attributes after it will be removed and saved as the content of the sub-template.
  It's usable to preview with your web browser.

  example::